prisma/prisma1/README.md

 #### 5. Use the Prisma client (JavaScript)

-The Prisma client connects to the Prisma API and lets you perform read and write operations in your database.
+The Prisma client connects to the Prisma API and lets you perform read and write operations against your database.
 This section explains how to use the Prisma client from **JavaScript**.

 Create a new Node script inside the `hello-world` directory: